christf/decentral_network/decentral_freifunk.md

 * the infrastructure must match what is in the firmware.
 This split causes problems:

   * different technologies are used.
 This makes it hard to maintain the network as a whole.
   * the packaging for mesh protocol must be in sync for multiple platforms.
-This is a nuissance
+This is a nuisance

 * At a scale of a few hundred nodes, the infrastructure in the data center is already quite specialized.
 This makes it difficult to contribute individual